JonHurst/aims-convert/docs/functions.rst

    :func:`duties` function.

    :param str html: The text of the HTML file being processed.
-   :return: A tuple of :class:`aims.data_structures.Duty` objects.
+   :return: A tuple of :class:`aims.data_structures.Duty` objects and
+      a tuple of :class:`aims.data_structures.AllDayEvent` objects